 if ( preg_match('/

-^ # We match the beginning because we match full string.
+^ # Match the beginning

-(Can|May)\x20 # May is more formal, can Can is also OK.
+(Can|May)\x20 # May is more formal but Can is also OK.

 (please)?\x20 # "Please" is optional ;)

-(comment|document)\x20 # Commenting = documenting
+(comment|doc)\x20 # Commenting = documenting

-this\ regexp\x20 # If UNICODE mode is on (modifier "u"), you can also match space with \x20
+this\ regexp\x20 # If UNICODE mode is on then

 to\s(know|see)\x20